Ajoo/ajoo.github.io-src/content/SDGNSS/Intro.md

 # Materials

 There are only two components (three if you're counting a decent computer/laptop) required for this project.
-One is an active GPS Antenna in order to be able to receive GPS signals in the L1 band (1575.42 MHz center frequency) and the other is a Software Defined Radio (SDR) which is responsible for delivering your computer the digital samples of these signals shifted to baseband.
+One is an active GPS Antenna in order to be able to receive GPS signals in the L1 band (1575.42 MHz center frequency) and the other is a Software Defined Radio (SDR) which is responsible for delivering to your computer the digital samples of these signals shifted to baseband.

 I will go into further detail into the hardware in my next blog post so don't worry if you don't understand what this is for just yet.
 This section is only meant to give you an idea of what you'll need and the costs associated.
 The particular choices I made are: